JSMarsh813/Reference/projects/ppt/ppt-dev-journal-12.md

 ![alt text](dellletealreadyconnected.png)
 ![alt text](deeeleteduplicateddddd.png)

-So turns out, i'm a 🤡! i was TELLING it to disconnect.
+So it turns out, i'm a 🤡! i was TELLING it to disconnect.
 And turns out disconnect only works in production builds, thus the problem only appearing on builds

 Got rid of that and the likes button works with npm run build && vercel